Disqualification of Jackie Robinson West Little League from the 2014 Little League World Series: Initial investigation

 The first warning signs that JRW was playing with ineligible players were noticed by Chris Janes, a coach and vice president with Evergreen Park Athletic Association Little League, who witnessed his team lose to JRW with the score of 43-2 during the Chicago City Little League tournament.
 According to Janes, he witnessed some of the players being toasted by communities outside of the team's district boundaries and, in some instances, outside of Chicago itself.
 After doing some personal investigating, Janes discovered that four or five of the players lived outside of the team's district boundaries – "manipulating, bending and blatantly breaking the rules for the sole purpose of winning at all costs."
 By that point, JRW had defeated a team from New Albany, Indiana, to win the Great Lakes Regional tournament and had advanced to Williamsport.

-"Three months later, reports emerged that Little League had investigated.
-Officials had found proof that Team Manager Darold Butler, Illinois District 4 Administrator Michael Kelly, Team President Anne Haley, and Team Treasurer Bill Haley conspired to recruit players from outside their district and cover their tracks by retroactively persuading officials in other leagues to alter boundaries."
+Three months later, reports emerged that Little League was beginning their investigation, which was completed in the same month.
+The officials concluded based on the results of this investigation that Team Manager Darold Butler, Illinois District 4 Administrator Michael Kelley, Team President Anne Haley, and Team Treasurer Bill Haley were guilty of conspiring to recruit players from outside their district.
+They covered their tracks by persuading officials in other leagues to alter the boundaries, something that the players and their parents allege that they were not informed of.